 Most Federal Employees are eligible for FEGLI coverage.
-If they meet specific criteria, Federal retirees may continue life insurace coverage by FEGLI into their retirements.
-The family members of Federal retirees and employees may be covered as well.
+If they meet specific criteria, Federal retirees may continue life insurance coverage by FEGLI into their retirements.
+Family members may be covered as well.

 Under FEGLI, you hold group term life insurance coverage.
 In other words, your life insurance policy doesn’t build cash value or paid-up value.

 More on FEGLI Coverage Options

 FEGLI coverage comes with Basic life insurance, with three forms of optional insurance that may be purchased.
 Basic insurance covers someone for their annual pay rate, rounded up to the nearest whole $1,000 plus $2,000.

 The three choices of optional insurance provide more life coverage depending on whole-number sums and multiples of your annual rate of pay, as well as on the person being covered.

 Federal Employees should be mindful of their choices for life coverage, especially as they prepare to retire.